 Visualization of input dose-response data is done by switching on the corresponding toggle button.
 It will give the user an overview of the full dose-response data, as well as dose-response plots of phenotypic responses for the single drugs (i.e. response measurements, when the other drug doses are zero), fitted by four-parameter logistic curve or any other selected algorithm.

 The visualization enables the user to identify any problematic data points, such as negative phenotypic responses or outliers and to investigate the overall pattern of the combination data.
-The ‘Correction’ option can be switched on to apply a base-line correction method on the single drug dose-responses to minimize the impact of such problematic data points in the subsequent synergy scoring steps.

 For multi-drug combination analysis, for more >2 drugs, a dose-response tensor is used to display input dose-response data.
 Such higher-order response data can be displayed either as tensor or as a set of dose-response matrices, where each matrix corresponds to one dose of N-th drug.